First Time Home Buyer Mortgage Mississauga, ON

 The affordability math is very simple.
 Money-In must be more than Money-Out.

-In a culture where bigger often means better, when it comes to buying a house and the affordability of your mortgage, bigger can spell trouble, especially when interest rates go up.
+In a culture where bigger often means better, when it comes to buying a house and the affordability of your first time home buyer mortgage, bigger can spell trouble, especially when interest rates go up.
 Resist the temptation to super-size your mortgage and keep payments reasonable.
 You’ll thank yourself later when something unexpected happens and you’ve got breathing room in your budget to either mitigate a financial crisis or seize an opportunity.

 2. Don’t Start House Hunting Until You’ve Been Pre-Approved or Pre-Qualified